Pediatric Orthopedic Surgeons treating Spinal Fractures

 • Slowly worsening back pain

-• Decrease in your height, limited spine movement
+• A decrease in your height, limited spine movement

 • A gradually developing stooped-over posture